Muhlex/iw4x-gsc/README.md

 # IW4X GSC Scripts
-A collection of small GSC-only mods that work in a self-contained manner.
+A collection of small-ish GSC only mods that work in a self-contained manner.
 These **do not modify base game files**, which makes them modular and compatible with some other mods.

 These scripts are built for **[IW4X](https://github.com/XLabsProject/iw4x-client)** and may use engine functions that do not